Current and recent news:

 "Nina, your music was excellent at my birthday party fundraiser on October 5.
 I saw someone last evening at an event in Long Beach and the person mentioned the music and how much they enjoyed it.
 Thanks so much.
 You may use my name anytime as someone who likes your style." -Betty Karnette, California political figure (about my "All Key'd Up" duo with Tony Presti, drums; Oct., '06).

-"Nina Beck, Nina Beck, Nina Beck - the ONLY white musician I know who can play with black people!!!..." -Cabrini Schneider, owner and founder of Cabrini's Jazz Alley, noted jazz club (alas, it closed in early 2006), that was frequented by such prominent artists as vocalist Sandra Booker, saxophonist Dale Fielder, guitarist Jacques Lesure, and bassist Ryan Cross.
-(Compliment received Jan., '06 - she told me, "Put it in your website!", so I did!)
+(Note - please do not regard the following as a racial slur) "Nina Beck, Nina Beck - the ONLY white musician I know who can play with black people!!!..." -Cabrini Schneider, owner/founder of Cabrini's Jazz Alley, noted jazz club (alas, it closed in early 2006), frequented by such prominent artists as vocalist Sandra Booker, saxophonist Dale Fielder, guitarist Jacques Lesure, pianist Tateng Katindig, bassist Ryan Cross, & drummer Thomas White.
+(Compliment received Jan., '06 - she told me, "Put it in your website!", so I did)

 "With so much jazz mistaking excess for invention and hyper-activity for dynamism, Nina Beck and her groups display genuine heart with no bells and whistles.
 Nina is a pianist/singer worthy of much more attention." -Roger Crane, Jazz writer for such publications as Jazz Improv, All About Jazz, & LA Jazz Scene (received Oct.
 11, '05).